The Living Paintings Trust Privacy Statement

-We may also research supporters who we believe can become significant financial supporters of work undertaken by Living Paintings, including well-known or influential people and grant making Trusts and Foundations.
-We make sure that the sources we use are reputable public databases such as Companies House, mainstream news outlets or other reliable media sources.
-These sources include:
+We may also research supporters who we believe can become significant financial supporters of work undertaken by Living Paintings.
+We make sure that the sources we use are reputable public databases such as Companies House, mainstream news outlets or other reliable media sources which are in the public domain.

 We will make sure that we do not use data about individuals that is clearly intended to be private or collect information in a privacy intrusive manner that would not reasonably be expected by you.
 We will also inform you of this use as soon as is reasonably possible.

-We do collect and store what’s known as ‘special category’ or ‘sensitive’ personal information about beneficiaries – this includes data relating to someone’s disability, ethnic origin and age.
+We do collect and store what’s known as ‘special category’ or ‘sensitive’ personal information about library members – this includes data relating to someone’s disability, ethnic origin and age.

-We would like to give young people the opportunity to be involved in areas of our work that affect their lives.
-To achieve this, we may sometimes send email and Facebook communications about campaigns that relate specifically to children and young people aged 13–17 years.
+We would like to give young people the opportunity to be involved in areas of our work that affect their lives for example helping to develop a new service/product for young people.

 Living Paintings relies on the following legal conditions that are described in the EU General Data Protection Regulation to use your personal information in the ways described in this privacy notice:

 - Legal obligations: where we are under a legal obligation to process your personal data for a particular purpose.
 For example, obligations we have to hold information about donations or manage Gift Aid information in compliance with applicable tax laws.
 We may also sometimes need to process personal information for the purpose of us being able to establish or exercise our legal rights or to defend legal claims.